TD-Addon/TD_Addon/README.md

 ## Contributing as an Author:
-Via the use of the website and Github desktop, designated authors can push new/edit assets and new .esp files directly to the repo.
+Via the use of the website and Github Desktop, designated authors can push new/edit assets and new .esp files directly to the repo.
 Those additions can be pushed either to an indev[WIP] branch, or the master branch (this is a bit situational, and depends on the intents of the user)

 ### Current Authors:
 - Wollirollo